Skip to main content

 Kent Street Weir

-We recognise and acknowledge Aboriginal people as the traditional owners of Canning River Regional Park.
+We recognise and acknowledge Whadjuk people as the Traditional Owners of Canning River Regional Park.

 Walk across the weir, enjoy a picnic on the grass, purchase refreshments from the cafe, launch your canoe and so much more.